oseiler2/CO2Monitor/README.md

 ## LEDs

 The board has room for 3 x 5mm LEDs for traffic light style indication.
-Each is driven by a transistor to relief the ESP32/Feather GPIO pins.
+Each is driven by a transistor to relieve the ESP32/Feather GPIO pins.
 High intensity LEDs allow for good visibility, but can also be dimmed using the ESP32 internal PWM channels if needed.

 - [Green, 12.5cd, 30°, 20 mA, 3.2 V](https://nz.element14.com/cree/lc503fpg1-30q-a3-00001/led-5mm-green/dp/1648988) (use 5Ω resistor)
 - [Yellow, 9.3cd, 30°, 20 mA, 2.1 V](https://nz.element14.com/broadcom-limited/hlmp-el3g-vx0dd/led-amber-9-3cd-590nm-th/dp/2900814) (use 60Ω resistor)